-As the eye spins round you’ll get a birds-eye view of some of central London’s most recognisable buildings.
+As the 32 pods on the eye move around you’ll get a birds-eye view of some of central London’s most recognisable buildings.
 You’ll see the Houses of Parliament from a totally new perspective, see the huge canopy over Waterloo station, follow the River Thames with your eyes, for miles in each direction and even see the roof of the British Prime Minister’s house at 10 Downing Street.
 In the summer months, the small park at the foot of the London Eye is packed with people having picnics or just sitting on the grass waiting for their ticket time on the Eye.
 You’ll also find street entertainers along the Thames walkway here which adds to the atmosphere.

-The London Eye is open daily from 10am.
-Closing times vary according to the day and the time of year, from 8pm on a winters day to 9.30pm in the summer.
-A standard adult ticket is cheapest when bought in advance at around £23 (2016 prices), but there is a premium for buying at the venue on the day.
+The London Eye is open daily from 11am, closing at 6pm.
+A standard adult ticket is cheapest when bought in advance at around £29.50 (2022 prices), but there is a premium for buying at the venue on the day.
 You can also buy a number of fast-pass tickets and we would recommend the Champagne Experience too.
 When we booked, we were the only people on it and we got a private capsule for free!
-You can see latest prices for a number of different ticket options here:

 LOCATION & CONTACT